Venus USDC (vUSDC) Price Down 0% This Week

-Venus USDC (vUSDC) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on August 13th.
-Over the last week, Venus USDC has traded down 0% against the dollar.
-One Venus USDC token can currently be bought for approximately $0.0222 or 0.00000080 BTC on popular cryptocurrency exchanges.
-Venus USDC has a market cap of $105.69 million and approximately $37.87 million worth of Venus USDC was traded on exchanges in the last day.
+Venus USDC (vUSDC) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on August 15th.
+One Venus USDC token can currently be bought for approximately $0.0222 or 0.00000080 BTC on major exchanges.
+Over the last seven days, Venus USDC has traded down 0% against the dollar.
+Venus USDC has a market cap of $105.69 million and $37.87 million worth of Venus USDC was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.